-The following are examples of disciplinary actions for the above behaviors: lunch detention, after school detention, Saturday school, verbal reprimand, special assignments, school community service, notifying parent, contracts; after school-teacher detention; restitution, Administrative Detention; confiscation of devices; loss of school privileges.
+The following are examples of disciplinary actions for the above behaviors: lunch detention, after-school detention, Saturday school, verbal reprimand, special assignments, school community service, notifying parents, contracts; after-school-teacher detention; restitution, Administrative Detention; confiscation of devices; loss of school privileges.
 Please note: The above actions are to be used at the discretion of the teacher and/or administrator.